The Gospel According to The Unionites

 AND the people of Caledonia did recognise the Man Named Dissent as a prophet.
 And there began a great contemplation in the land, and a great gnashing of teeth, followed by a gushing of Truth, and the Unionites did blow a great release of esteem, until after a time the people of Caledonia did stand up as one, and did say with one voice:

-“We shall write our own Word and live by our own Law; yet shall we not covet our Neighbour’s land, nor the goods therein, for no one is The Chosen One.”
+“We shall write our own Word and live by our own Law; and we shall keep all we grow and all we earn, and all we maketh with out own hands, yet shall we not covet our Neighbour’s land, nor the goods therein, for no one is The Chosen One.”

 © Grouse Beater (2015)